 The Agency received numerous letters of support in which the majority were form letters signed by Seminole County residents.
-Individually composed letters were received from local and state government officials all conveying endorsement and a shared sentiment that the proposed project would benefit the senior (65+) residents of Seminole County.
+Individually composed letters from local and state government officials conveyed endorsements and a shared sentiment that the proposed project would benefit the growing senior (65+) population of Seminole County.